stephencweiss/stephencharlesweiss.com/content/blog/2019-07-17/check-for-duplicates-count-case-exist-postgres.md

 category: ['programming']
 tags: ['postgres', 'exist', 'duplicates', 'commands']
 ---
-Before I write to a database, I want to make sure that I don’t create a duplicate record based on the name and parent record id.
+Before I write to a database, I want to make sure that I don't create a duplicate record based on the name and parent record id.

-To accomplish that, I want to abort early and alert the client if the name they’ve provided is a duplicate.
+To accomplish that, I want to abort early and alert the client if the name they've provided is a duplicate.

 The pseudocode looks something like:
 ```javascript